PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One2.md

-While she was at the apple Tom scooped a handful of apple flesh then walked towards the house.
+﻿While she was at the apple Tom scooped a handful of apple flesh then walked towards the house.
 She paused to finish eating, gobbling messy mouthfuls.
 The door latch caught Toms attention: a mangled, rusted wreck that had once been a latch.
 But Tom had never seen it any other way.
 The latch on the giants door was the first functioning one she had seen.

 Eating her hands clean she wondered if her mangled latch could be bent back into shape.
 Then shadows of anxiety arrived remembering how others would react.